amhuang/udp-chatapp/README.md

         - If `name` is in the dictionary of saved messages `saved`, then the server sends each of the saved messages one at a time with the header "saved" to `addr`.
         - The sequence of messages are preceded with a message with header "saved" and content `\t`, and succeeded similarly with a message with content `\n`.
 This is to notify the client of the start/end of saved messages it will be receiving.

-- Group chat
+#### Group Chat
 - Initiated by a client message with header `all` by calling `send_all()`.
 - `send_all(addr, data)`
     - Data includes sender and message, split by `\n`.
     - If the message is not an ACK, the message is broadcasted to all clients with `broadcast_msg()`.
     - If the message is an ACK, then the sender has received a channel message forwarded by the server.
 To note this, the server changes the boolean value of the sender in the dictionary `channel_acks` to True.
 - `broadcast_msg(addr, sender, msg)`
     - Sends an ACK to the sender with header `all` (to `addr`).
     - Outgoing message takes the following format: `"all\n<sender>\n<content>`
     - Attempts to send message to all clients except the sender.
 Saves message for offline recipients and sends messages to online recipients.
 Online recipients are saved as keys in a dictionary `channel_acks` with initial value False.
     - After broadcasting to all clients, the server starts an instance of Python's Timer class which starts a thread that calls `check_channel()` in 500 ms to see if all online recipients have ACKed the channel message.
 - `check_channel(sender, msg)`
     - Checks if the values for all clients in the dictionary `channel_acks` are True.
     - If not True, the server checks if the client is still responsive with `client_alive()` and updates the table accordingly.
 The table is broadcasted if there are any updates.

 ### `client.py`

-The client runs on two threads: one for processing user input, one for receiving messages from the server and client.
+Defines a Client class which is created in client mode by `Chatapp.py`.

 #### Initialization
-- `run()` is called on a Client in `ChatApp.py`.
-This binds the client socket to client_port, starts a thread that calls `recv()` for receiving messages, registers the client with `register()`, and calls `process_input()` to processing user input.
+- `run()` is called on a Client object in `ChatApp.py`.
+    - This binds the client socket to the client port
+    - Starts a thread that runs `recv()` for receiving messages
+    - Registers the client with `register()`
+    - Calls `process_input()` to processing user input.
 - `recv()`
     - Accepts messages up to 2048 bytes.
     - If the addr sending the message matches the server address, the client calls `recv_server()` to handle the messages.
 Otherwise, it calls `recv_client()` to handle direct chat messages.